What to do after a death

 Coronavirus – registering a death and attending funerals

-Registering a death in person won’t be possible because local Registrars' offices are closed.
+Registering a death in person might not be possible because local Registrars' offices are not open as usual.
 Councils are making special arrangements to register deaths by email or telephone.

 Check your local council website for details.
 Find your local council on mygov.scot.